darshan106/Anime-Dashboard/README.md

 - The dataset used for this dashboard is provided in `anime-dataset-2023.csv`.

+## YouTube Demo:

+For a video walkthrough of the dashboard, check out this [YouTube Demo](https://youtu.be/-T31Thgfz-k?si=J4mzvPV79nLUIZsE).

 #### Additional Notes:

 - Ensure you have the necessary plugins and extensions installed in JupyterLab to support Panel, HoloViews, and Tabulator for the best viewing experience.